hamedarab/aro-cab/ADR/adr-09-domain-service-boundaries-14040909.md

 The system requires distinct handling of operational concerns (Booking, Utility) versus support concerns (Notifications, Audit) to meet the business goals of organized inter-city transport and regulatory compliance.

+For the mapping of these contexts to specific technologies (Data Stores, Protocols, Infrastructure), please refer to **[ADR-10: Backend Technology Stack](./adr-10-technology-stack-and-components-14040909.md)**.

 ## Decision
 We decided to decompose the backend architecture into the following Logical Concept Services (Bounded Contexts).
 In **Phase 1**, these will exist as separate modules/libraries within a unified solution.
 In **Phase 2**, critical domains (marked with *) will be extracted into independent Microservices.

+> **Note:** The specific component selection and storage strategy for each domain below is detailed in the **[Component-to-Domain Mapping](./adr-10-technology-stack-and-components-14040909.md#component-to-domain-mapping)** section of ADR-10.

 ### 1. Identity & Access Management (IAM)
 *   **Responsibilities:** User registration, Authentication (SSO/JWT), Role Management (Passenger/Driver/Operator), and Driver KYC (Know Your Customer) verification flows.